abir-taheer/zero-width-steganography/README.md

 node decode.js -s path/to/steg/file -o extracted_file
 ```

-- `-s`: Path to the text file containing hidden data
+- `-s`: Path to the steg text file
-- `-o`: Where to save the extracted file
+- `-o`: Where to save the extracted embedded file

 ## Example